Equivalence of Grandfather and Information Antinomy Under Intervention: Historical background, motivation, and result

 Another problem, albeit lesser known, arises if too many consistent solutions occur.
 This problem is known as the {\em information antinomy\/} and also carries different names\footnote{Already the multitude of names given to that problem suggests its inferiority when compared to the grandfather antinomy.} such as bootstrapping paradox, uniqueness ambiguity~\cite{Allen2014,Baumeler2018}, or ontological paradox~\cite{wuethrich}.
 This problem is often illustrated with the following story.
 Imagine a person wakes up one morning and finds, next to the bed, a book that contains a proof of a longstanding mathematical problem.
 Later, this person travels to the past and places the book she or he found next to her or his bed.
 If we analyse this story, we see that the book is given to that person by her/himself.
 Yet, this story is problematic for two reasons.
 Firstly, where does this proof come from?
 We have complex information that arises out of nowhere.\footnote{Deutsch considers this problem as more severe compared to the grandfather antinomy and rejects it as {\em creationism\/}~\cite{Deutsch1991}.} Secondly, why is the proof written in that way as it is written?
 It could have been written in any other language, or, more drastically, the book might contain a proof for another longstanding mathematical problem.
 Both problems we just discussed, however, are the same.
 Given the boundary conditions multiple consistent outcomes might occur (see Fig.~\ref{fig:ID}).
 A theory suffering from the information antinomy thus fails to provide predictions, even probabilistically~\cite{Allen2014}.

 However, one might consider the information antinomy as less severe when compared to the grandfather antinomy.
-The reason for such a judgement is often that the grandfather antinomy embodies a {\em logical\/} contradiction, while the information antinomy seems, from a logical point of view, unproblematic.
+The reason for such a judgement is often that the grandfather antinomy embodies a {\em logical\/} contradiction, while the information antinomy seems to be unproblematic from a logical point of view.
 In this work we put light on this dichotomy and show that both problems are equivalent: They form two sides of the same coin.
 This equivalence holds if the dynamics allow for intervention, {\it i.e.}, parties that are free to apply local transformations.
-We show this equivalence in the deterministic setting without referring neither to probability nor to quantum theory.
-The core in showing this equivalence is a result complementary to one from Ref.~\cite{Baumeler2019}.
+We show this equivalence in the deterministic setting without referring to probability theory or quantum theory.
+The core in showing this equivalence is a theorem that is complementary to what is shown in Ref.~\cite{Baumeler2019}.
 In Ref.~\cite{Baumeler2019} it is shown that, if for any choice of interventions parties can make, consistent solutions always exist, then the solution to the dynamics is {\em unique}.
 Phrased differently, that result states that if no grandfather antinomy arises, then only a single consistent solution to the dynamics exists.
-From this follows that the information antinomy does not arise neither.
+From this follows that the information antinomy does not arise either.
 In this article we show that, if for any choice of interventions parties can make, no information antinomy arises ({\it i.e.}, not more than one consistent solution exists), then, just as in the previous case, the solution to the dynamics is {\em unique}.
 From this, again, it follows that the absence of the information antinomy implies the absence of the grandfather antinomy.